microsoft/industry/fsi/referenceImplementation/readme.md

-# FSI Landing Zones on Microsoft Azure User Guide
+# FSI Landing Zones on Microsoft Azure - User Guide

 ![fsilzoverview](../docs/fsilandingpage.png)

-This user guide explains the FSI Landing Zones on Microsoft Azure reference implementation, what it is, what it does, and how FSI organizations can use this as a starting point in their tenant - either for greenfield or brownfield deployments, to achieve a secure-by-default, and scalable Azure platform and landing zones regardless of their scale-point.
+This user guide explains the FSI Landing Zones on Microsoft Azure reference implementation, what it is, what it does, and how FSI organizations can use this as a starting point in their tenant - both for greenfield and brownfield deployments, to achieve a secure-by-default, and scalable Azure platform and landing zones regardless of their scale-point.

 > Note: This reference implementation has been developed, validated, and proven with several of Microsoft's largest FSI customers, and represent the best practices for the FSI industry to accelerate a safe and secure digital transformation for the organization as a whole on Microsoft Azure.